com-junkawasaki/rustate/crates/rustate/README.md

 - **Context**: Stores extended state for the machine
 - **TestGenerator**: Creates test cases from your state machine model
 - **TestRunner**: Executes test cases against your machine
-- **ModelChecker**: Verifies properties and analyzes your state machine
+- **ModelChecker**: Verifies properties and analyzes your state machine model

 ### API Overview